As an Amazon Associate, I earn from qualifying purchases.

-It’s not unusual to see someone asking for advice on social media, simply saying that their goat has diarrhea.
+What do you do when your goat has diarrhea, which is often called scours in livestock?
 Unfortunately, that’s not an easy question to answer because there are a couple dozen possible causes.
 In the fourth edition of Diseases of the Goat, author John Matthews has a 28-page chapter entitled “Diarrhea,” which should give you an idea that this is not exactly a simple problem.

 Sudden change of diet